encodeous/offlinejudge/README.md

 ### Before Starting:

-1. OJ requires `dotnetcore 3.1` to be installed, install [dotnet](https://dotnet.microsoft.com/download) if it is not installed already!
+1. OJ requires `dotnet 5` to be installed, install [dotnet](https://dotnet.microsoft.com/download) if it is not installed already!
 2. Make sure you have a compiler that can run your desired solution
 3. Download ([Github Releases](https://github.com/encodeous/offlinejudge/releases)) and set up Judge!